pgRouting/workshop/docs/un_sdg/chapter_4_sdg11.rst

 2. Storing Buffer geometry

 .. literalinclude:: ../scripts/un_sdg/sdg11/all_exercises_sdg11.sql
-    :start-after: -- Storing Buffer geometry
+    :start-after: -- Storing Buffer geometry (rain_zone)
-    :end-before:  \o
+    :end-before:  \o Exercise_13.txt
     :language: sql
     :linenos:

+This will give us the requires area, where if it rains, the city will be affected.

 :ref:`Query results for SDG 11 Exercise 12`

-This will give us the requires area, where if it rains, the city will be affected.

 Exercise 13: Create a union of rain zones
 ================================================================================